data-corentinv/end-user-xai/end_user_xai.md

-# EUCA: The End-User-Centered explainable AI Framework
+# EUCA: The End-User-Centered Explainable AI Framework

 The EUCA framework is a prototyping tool to design explainable AI for non-technical end-users.